dev-natalia/belvo_technical_test/README.md

 The goal is to build a robust, resilient, and maintainable service capable of:
 - Dynamically creating clients and consents.
 - Handling instability in the external API (504 errors).
+- Handling errors.
-- Storing temporary data in cache.
+- Storing temporary data in cache with encryption.
 - Normalizing extracted data and returning a clear, standardized response.

 ---